Online face recognition: Face recognition with the help of AI

 Online face recognition

 Identifying a face in images and videos is a standard task for artificial intelligence systems.
 Algorithms for online face recognition are trained based on millions of images obtained from the Internet and achieve increasingly reliable results.
 This not only applies to the assignment of image data to a specific person, but also to facial mood recognition and other relevant information for a wide range of applications.
+For a deeper dive into the technologies behind these advancements, explore the top 19 facial recognition technologies in detail.

 Table of Contents